fewieden/MMM-soccer/README.md

 | `leagues` | `{"GERMANY": "BL1", "FRANCE": "FL1", "ENGLAND": "PL", "SPAIN": "PD", "ITALY": "SA"}` | A collection of leagues obtained from <http://api.football-data.org/v2/competitions> |
 | `logos` | `false` | Boolean to show club logos or not. |

-## Logos

-As the v2 api doesn't provide logos anymore, I developed a club logo downloader.
-It supports the five major leagues as above named.
-To run the downloader you need to execute the following steps.

-1. Go to the module directory `cd ~/MagicMirror/modules/MMM-soccer`.
-1. Execute `node scripts/downloader COUNTRYNAME`.
-1. Run this command for all the leagues you want to display on the mirror.
-1. Don't forget to activate the display of the logos in the config.

-If there isn't every club logo, you can also place them manually in the public directory of the module, the logos need to be in `svg` format and the name of the file has to match the displayed name.

-## OPTIONAL: Voice Control
+## OPTIONAL: Voice Control and Modal

-This module supports voice control by [MMM-voice](https://github.com/fewieden/MMM-voice).
-In order to use this feature, it's required to install the voice module.
-There are no extra config options for voice control needed.
+This module supports voice control by [MMM-voice](https://github.com/fewieden/MMM-voice) and [MMM-Modal](https://github.com/fewieden/MMM-Modal).
+In order to use this feature, it's required to install the voice and modal modules.
+There are no extra config options for voice control and modals needed.

 ### Mode